 Proposed method

 Using 2 context models for planar mode coding may have a minor impact on a coding performance since the different occurrence probability of planar mode depending on ISP and regular is negligible.
 Moreover, there is a dependency of the ISP mode flag and planar mode flag in the planar mode coding.
-Thus, the number of context models of intra_luma_planar_flag can be reduced to one without any condition for selecting the context model such as intra_luma_mpm_flag.
+Thus, the number of context models of intra_luma_not_planar_flag can be reduced to one without any condition for selecting the context model such as intra_luma_mpm_flag.
 The memory to keep the context which is cut down is also reduced.
 The proposed method is to code planar mode in regular mode as shown in Table 2.
 The initial value of the kept context model is the same as that of the regular planar mode in WD5.